 - May 4: 7 innings, 0 runs, 8 strikeouts vs. Mississippi State

 Lacy is also a passionate pitcher.
-He served a four-game suspension from the Texas A&M baseball team after he was ejected from a game against Alabama last year.
+He served a four-game suspension from the Texas A&M baseball team after he was ejected from a game against Alabama.
 SEC Network cameras caught him telling the home plate umpire his calls were “terrible.”

 At the conclusion of the 2019 season, Lacy was deemed a Perfect Game/Rawlings College Honorable Mention All-American.
 He also played for the USA Baseball Collegiate National Team over the summer and (surprise, surprise) dominated there as well.